The PhD examination process includes the following main stages:

 (iv) "Recommend for another degree and refer to the appropriate authority within the University",

 the examiners may recommend that amendments be made to the thesis before it is submitted for the award of another degree (typically, a Masters degree).
 The thesis, together with the examiners’ reports and recommendations, will then be forwarded to the appropriate authority for action and the candidate notified accordingly.

 no further action is required.

 Under no circumstances should a candidate enter into direct contact with the examiners during the examination process (including the amending and revising process), apart from during the oral examination.
 All queries should be made via the Convener.

 If a thesis requires minor editorial corrections (i) or amendments (ii), the candidate is expected to complete this work within three months of notification of the result of the examination.
-If a thesis requires revision (iii), the candidate is expected to complete this work within six months of notification of the result of the examination.
+If a thesis requires revision (iii), the candidate is expected to complete this work within six months (full-time) of notification of the result of the examination.
 Note that extensions can be requested if the candidate is having difficulty meeting these timeframes, but the University reserves the right to require the candidate to re-enrol with payment of tuition fees.